JernejKorosec/GetMeThatPage/README.md

 There is also a need for performance test on multiple web resources and pages.

+- There also should be:
+    - Test Driven Development (Only a few of the FWs)
+        - NUnit or xUnit
+        - Moq
+        - SpecFlow
+        - XUnitRunner
+    - Proper branching (test, prod, dev, release)
+    - Proper Logging using different Loggers (Logger facade):
+        - Serilog
+        - NLog
+        - Log4Net

 ## Probable refactoring/bugfix needed for Multithreaded solution
 No static methos and object